The Royal Photographic Society's

 - Open to members and non-members, of all ages

-- Online entry of 4 images, from a series or as single images
+- Online entry of up to 6 images, from a series or as single images

-- Selected by an influential panel of prominent photographers/industry professionals
+- Selected by an experienced panel of photographers and industry professionals

 - Feature in the award winning RPS Journal

 The International Photography Exhibition (formally the International Print Exhibition) is steeped in history, having been held almost every year since 1854 - the year after The Society was founded.
 In the early years, the exhibition included work from some of the world's most eminent photographers including Julia Margaret Cameron, Roger Fenton, Edward Steichen and others.
 Now in its 161st year, it is the longest running exhibition of its kind in the world.
 Read more about the exhibition history, and The Society online.

 theprintspace was founded in 2007 and have always prided themselves on providing the finest quality art printing for their customers.
 Their revolutionary multi-function online platform: thehub, allows artists and photographers to store, share, categorise and archive their work and enter awards and competitions.
 They can also easily promote & sell fine art limited edition prints of their work, and order award-winning prints, mounts and frames for exhibitions.
 This service is another demonstration of theprintspace’s commitment to providing creatives with the tools they need to succeed and prosper in the art and photography world.